ignore everything in the root except the "wp-content" directory. /* !wp-content/ # ignore everything in the "wp-content" directory, except: # "themes" directory wp-content/* !wp-content/themes/ # ignore wordpress core themes except for the selected theme: wp-content/themes/twenty*/ !wp-content/theme

 Here is a .gitignore file that I have modified to suit:

-# ignore everything in the root except the "wp-content" directory. /* !wp-content/ # ignore everything in the "wp-content" directory, except: # "themes" directory wp-content/* !wp-content/themes/ # ignore specific themes wp-content/themes/twenty*/ !wp-content/themes/current-custom-theme/ # ignore node dependency directories node_modules/ # ignore log files and databases *.log *.sql *.sqlite
+# ignore everything in the root except the "wp-content" directory. /* !wp-content/ # ignore everything in the "wp-content" directory, except: # "themes" directory wp-content/* !wp-content/themes/ # ignore wordpress core themes except for the selected theme: wp-content/themes/twenty*/ !wp-content/themes/current-custom-theme/ # ignore node dependency directories node_modules/ # ignore log files and databases *.log *.sql *.sqlite

 It is best to get the .gitignore file set up early on (ie the first step) when initiating git.
-If files are accidentally included, they will still be included until they are removed.
+If files are accidentally included in the repository, they will still be tracked until they are removed.
 To remove incorrectly tracked files, all files are cleared and then ‘re-added’.
 Hence the importance of getting it correctly setup initially.
-Here is an example of clearing the tracked files in git and re-adding them:git rm -r --cached . git add . git commit -m ".gitignore is now working"
+Here is an example of clearing the tracked files in git and re-adding them if necessary:git rm -r --cached . git add . git commit -m ".gitignore is now working"